8.2.3.3 - One Sample Mean z Test (Optional)

 - For the Hypothesized mean enter 100

-- Change Alternative hypothesis to Mean > hypothesized value
+- Use the default Alternative hypothesis of Mean > hypothesized value

 - Use the default Confidence level of 95